material-components/material-components-web/packages/mdc-textfield/character-counter/README.md

 <div class="mdc-text-field-character-counter">0 / 140</div>
 ```

-> NOTE: Place this inside `.mdc-text-field-helper-line` for single line mdc text field which is a immediate sibling of `.mdc-text-field` and
+> NOTE: Place this inside `.mdc-text-field-helper-line` for single line mdc text field which is an immediate sibling of `.mdc-text-field` and
 > place it as first element of `.mdc-text-field` for multi-line text field variant (textarea).

 ### Styles